MaayanLab/clustergrammer-docs/docs/matrix_format_io.rst

 The first row gives the column names and starts with a blank tab.
 All other rows start with the row name followed by the row data.
 Row and column titles can be added by prefixing each row or column name with ``'Title: '`` (not shown in this example).
 See `example_tsv.txt`_ for an example of this matrix format.

-Simple Matrix-Category Format
+Simple-Category Matrix Format
 =============================
-Row and column categories can be included in your data in two ways.
-The first, simple matrix-category format, is shown below:
+Row and column categories can be included in two ways.
+The first, simple-category format, is shown below:

 .. figure:: _static/cat_tsv.png
 	:width: 700px